DarthMike/darthmike.github.io/source/_posts/2014-10-18-continously-improving-with-your-tools.markdown

 ```
 Bonus for push/pull speed, as both repos are local to your machine.
 #Conclusion
 So the goal is to improve gradually, because we learn new tools and tweak existing ones.
-Git can help you with that, and really simple scripts to automate background work go really far.
-If yoy link to your config files in your repo, you can easily push changes to other machines, and you improve your settings over time without managing where your latest changes are.
+Git can help you with that, and you can take [many approaches](http://dotfiles.github.io/) to how you manage your dotiles.
+Whatever your approach to keeping these settings, it's important to take care of them normally, improve them, tweak them as you use them.
 <br/>
 Spend 20 minutes now to think about how to gradually improve your workflow, and you will be saving hours of time in the long term.